vildekristine99/DAT110-oblig2/README.md

 For Java 8/9/10 JavaFX is included as part of JDK, but you may need to configure the build path of the project.

-In order to compile the client you will in addition have to add the project containing your implementation of the PB-MOM middelware to the build path of the project for the GUI client.
+In order to compile the client you will in addition have to add the project containing your implementation of the PB-MOM middleware to the build path of the project for the GUI client.

-Start a broker on one machine and let each group member run the ChApp-client on their machine.
+Start by testing the system by running the broker and two clients on the same machine.
+The broker will run on the TCP/IP port specified in the class [BrokerServer.java](https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/broker/BrokerServer.java) and you start the broker by running the main-method in this class.
 Try creating topics and then publish some messages.

-If you are not able to connect to the broker it may be due to firewall issues on the host running the broker.
+Next, start a broker on one machine and let each group member run the ChApp-client on their machine.
+If you are not able to connect to the broker it may be due to firewall issues on the host running the broker or the client.
 Make sure that the port on which the broker is running is not blocked by the firewall.

-### Task 5: Message Buffering
+### Task E: Message Buffering

 When a client disconnects from the broker, the corresponding `ClientSession-object` is removed from the storage.
 This means that if the client is subscribing to a topic and messages are published on that topic while the client is disconnected, then the client will not receive the published messages.
 If the client later reconnects, it will only receive those message that were published after the reconnect.